Competitive Comparison

 Bugcrowd is likely the right fit if…

-• EU data residency for regional compliance matters
+• EU data residency is a hard requirement for your program.

 Synack is likely the right fit if…

-• You need IL2 reciprocity to test FOUO or CUI federal systems, not just FedRAMP Moderate
+• IL2 reciprocity is required to test FOUO or CUI federal systems — not just FedRAMP Moderate.

-• Automatic 99.98% scanner-noise elimination with native Tenable / Qualys, and a mature continuous red team, are valuable
+• Automatic 99.98% scanner-noise elimination with native Tenable / Qualys integration would offload your triage burden.

 Capability Scorecard

-Bugcrowd Crowdsourced PTaaS + bug bounty · ~500k open crowd · Mayhem AI fuzzing · FedRAMP Moderate 3.8 / 5.0 average across 20 capabilities
+Bugcrowd Crowdsourced PTaaS + bug bounty · open crowd marketplace · Mayhem AI fuzzing · FedRAMP Moderate 3.8 / 5.0 average across 21 capabilities

 Capability